Ellicott City, Maryland: Flood control

-In 2017, the Ellicott City Watershed Master Plan was unveiled but after the 2018 flood the plans had to be re-evaluated.
+In 2017, the Ellicott City Watershed Master Plan was unveiled, but after the 2018 flood, the plans had to be re-evaluated.
 A $140 million multi-tiered five-year plan was chosen by County officials.
 The plan includes building a tunnel requiring the removal of nine historic structures.

-The removal of nine or ten historic buildings was opposed by preservationists as well as residents and Democrat Calvin Ball defeated incumbent Republican Allan Kittleman as county executive.
+The removal of the buildings was opposed by preservationists as well as residents and Howard County Executive Calvin Ball.
 Ball halted the work of Kittleman to study five plans.
 One would involve removing six buildings and another only four buildings.
 Two plans called for boring underground tunnels that was considered too expensive.

 The plan chosen involves tearing down four buildings and boring a 15-foot diameter tunnel through 1,600 feet of the granite hillside.
 Ten buildings were purchased and six will be stabilized and restored.
-The plan is not to solve the flood problem but mitigate it from over four feet to under one foot of flooding on the streets.
+The plan was not to solve the flood problem but mitigate it from over four feet to under one foot of flooding on the streets.

+The removal and construction work began in January 2024, and was completed in summer 2024.
+The partial removal and renovation of the other six is still underway as of February 2025.

 Geography

 Ellicott City is in northeastern Howard County, bordered to the east and north by the Patapsco River, which forms the Baltimore County line.
 The Ellicott City census-designated place (CDP) extends to the northwest beyond Marriottsville Road and to the southwest beyond Centennial Road.
 It is bordered to the south by Columbia at Maryland Route 108 and to the southeast by Ilchester at Maryland Route 104 and Bonnie Branch Road.
 According to the United States Census Bureau, the CDP has a total area of 77.9 sqkm, of which 77.6 sqkm are land and 0.3 sqkm, or 0.41%, are water.

 Ellicott City is claimed to be built on seven hills.
 These hills lie southeast of the Historic District, which is in the Tiber River valley immediately west of the Patapsco River.
 The Tiber River is a small tributary of the Patapsco that forms the narrow valley followed by Main Street.
 Several deep stream valleys converge at this location, which increases the risk of flooding, but at the same time creates the town's heights.

 The heart of the Historic District is Main Street, where the oldest structures of the town stand.
-Smaller neighborhoods within the district include Tongue Row adjacent to Old Columbia Pike, and the West End, at the western end of Main Street.
+Smaller neighborhoods within the district include Tonge Row (also spelled Tongue Row) adjacent to Old Columbia Pike, and the West End, at the western end of Main Street.